 A list of required trainings is posted on the SBES Orientation website.
 Students must complete all trainings listed and send proof of completion to the SBES Graduate Coordinator prior to arrival on campus.
 In addition, the university requires proof of vaccination records.
 These go to the university and not the SBES Graduate Coordinator.
-If you are a new PhD student, you will be required to send proof of a flu vaccination as well as a TB test to the SBES Graduate Coordinator no later than Nov.
-1 in order to participate in the Clinical Rotation course your first spring semester.
-Additional requirements such as background checks will also need to be done prior to Nov.
-1 and the SBES Graduate Coordinator and the Clinical Rotation Coordinator will work with you to obtain this.
+If you are a new PhD student, you will be asked to submit additional requirements to participate in Clinical Rotations in the spring.
+These requirements will include a background check, certain vaccines/tests, forms, and possible more.